 How long will peach cake last?

-I do not recommend freezing because of the cream cheese topping.
+I do not recommend storing this cake in the freezer because of the cream cheese topping.
 When it thaws, it will not have the same consistency as when it is eaten fresh.

 Peaches and Cream Cake